Tyriar/emulator-gb/README.md

-# emulator-gba
+# emulator-gb

-A work in progress Game Boy Color emulator written in TypeScript for fun/educational purposes.
+A work in progress Game Boy emulator written in TypeScript for fun/educational purposes.

 ## References